sixcious/url-incrementer/_docs/BUILD.md

 4. Replace multiple empty lines: ^(\s*\r\n){2,}
 With one empty line: \r\n

-5. Add multi-line comment at top of each file
+5. Add back multi-line comment at top of each file